Why I prefer smooth wall breast implants rather than textured implants

 The form, stable or teardrop implant or anatomical implant had problems where it would move and spin, which would give the patient a very funny shape and so again that was another reason not to use a textured gel implant or saline anatomical textured implant.
 The polyurethane implant was produced in order that, the implant would not move and cause less capsular contraction, but it stuck to the tissues and the sticking to the tissues created its own problems and low grade inflammation which was prolonged and the implants were very difficult to remove.
 Smooth implants usually feel better having a lower rate of wrinkling and as shown recently on Chanel 9 a lot less bacterial contamination than textured implants.

 I hope this explanation gives patients confirmation that this has been a progression of different experiences, with different implants over a long period of time.
-This has led us to believe that the smooth walled implant has created less problems for the patients having a breast enhancement.
+This has led us to believe that the smooth walled implant has created less problems for the patients having a successful breast implant surgery.
 I have performed this on over 6,000 patients within a 30 year period and the smooth walled implants is what I use in approximately 90% of cases.